 Giant cell tumour of tendon sheath is a non-cancerous tumour that commonly occurs in the fingers of the hand.
 It can also involve the large joints of the body such as the knee and elbow.
 Joints connect two bones together and are important for movement.
 Although a giant cell tumour of tendon sheath is non-cancerous, a small number of them can grow back at the same location over time.
 This tumour most commonly affects people in their 30s and 40s and occur more commonly in females.

 Tendons are tough bands of tissue that connect a muscle to bone and are important for movement.
-Tendons are similar to ligaments which connect two bones together and are important for stability.
+Tendons are similar to ligaments that connect two bones together and are important for stability.
 Tendons are covered and protected by a thin layer of tissue called a tendon sheath.
-The tendon sheath is filled with lubricating fluid that allow tendons to move smoothly and freely.
+The tendon sheath is filled with lubricating fluid that allows tendons to move smoothly and freely.

 The tumour is made up of two kinds of cells:

 Your pathologist will look for both of these types of cells when examining your tissue sample under the microscope.

 If the diagnosis was made after a biopsy, you may undergo another surgery to remove the tumour completely.
 After the tumour is removed completely it will be sent to pathology where a pathologist will examine the tissue to confirm the original diagnosis.